mattsteadman/mattsteadman.github.io/_posts/2023-12-05-majority-vote.md

 description: "The Boyer–Moore majority vote algorithm"
 ---

 Let's say you have a stream of elements of unbounded size.
 You know that one element appears a majority of times.
-Can you find that majority element in linear time using constant memory?
+Can you find that majority element in a single scan using constant memory?
 There's an interesting algorithm to do this called the [Boyer–Moore majority vote algorithm](https://doi.org/10.1007/978-94-011-3488-0_5).